lincity-ng/lincity-ng/README.md

   much as possible
 - `DebugOpt`: This is for development when a faster binary is useful.
   This is the same as `Debug` except the -O2 optimization level is used.
-- Specifying any other build type that is not defined will prevent per-configuration build flags from being used.
+- Specifying any other build type not listed above will prevent per-configuration build flags from being used.
 This may be useful when supplying flags via `CMAKE_<LANG>_FLAGS`.